-McKay has the top winning percentage (.582, 39-28) among head coaches in the history of the Liberty men's basketball program.
+McKay has the top winning percentage (.582, 39-28) among the head coaches in the history of the Liberty men's basketball program.

 Prior to arriving at Liberty, McKay was the head coach at New Mexico for five seasons.
 His tenure in Albuquerque was highlighted by the 2004-05 season when the Lobos went 26-7 and won the Mountain West Conference championship.
-McKay mentored Danny Granger at New Mexico, a first-round draft choice of the Indiana Pacers and NBA All-Star.
+McKay coached Danny Granger at New Mexico, a first-round draft choice of the Indiana Pacers and an NBA All-Star.

-He followed his two years at Portland State with two seasons at Colorado State, leading the Rams to an NIT appearance, and has second best winning percentage (.617, 37-23) among the head coaches in the history of the Colorado State men's basketball program.
+McKay began his head-coaching career in 1995 when he took over a Portland State program that had been dormant for 15 years.
+He led the Vikings to nine wins in 1996-97, the program's first year of competition since the early 1980s, and Portland State compiled a 15-12 record in 1997-98.
+He followed his two years at Portland State with two seasons at Colorado State, leading the Rams to an NIT appearance.
+He has the second best winning percentage (.617, 37-23) among the head coaches in the history of the Colorado State men's basketball program.
 McKay then led Oregon State for two seasons before taking over at New Mexico.

 A 1987 graduate of Seattle Pacific where he played basketball, McKay began his coaching career as a graduate assistant at Washington in 1988.
 He also served as an assistant coach at Queens College in North Carolina (1989-90), Seattle Pacific (1990-91), Bradley (1991-93) and Washington (1993-95).